andreasmhallberg/al-kitaab-dialecttexts/README.md

 ## Generating pdfs

-If you want to generate pdfs from the markdown (`.md`) files your yourself you need to have [pandoc](http://pandoc.org), the [Lateef](https://software.sil.org/lateef/) font, and a [standard LaTeX distribution](https://ctan.org/starter) installed on your computer.
+If you want to generate pdfs from the markdown (`.md`) files your yourself you need to have [pandoc](http://pandoc.org), the [Scheherazade font](https://software.sil.org/scheherazade/), and a [standard LaTeX distribution](https://ctan.org/starter) installed on your computer.
 All these are free (beer and freedom). `cd` into the folder containing the markdown files and run the following command:

 ```
 pandoc 〈inputfile〉.md --pdf-engine=xelatex -o 〈outputfile〉.pdf